Group Participation Policy and Guidelines

 Communities/Collections Available for Group Participation

 Evaluation.
-Materials that are submitted to the Open Dissemination and ETD communities do not undergo traditional peer-review.
+Materials that are submitted to the Open Dissemination and ETD communities do not undergo peer-review prior to posting in the repository.
 Instead, they are accepted as reputation-based submissions or degree-based submissions.

 Group Participant Recognition within the Repository